Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 Persuasion is the art of changing or reinforcing the beliefs of others.
 Understanding persuasive strategies is central to behavioral economics and the psychology of advertising and propaganda \citep{martino2020survey}.
 Utterances are a natural unit for the analysis of individual persuasive strategies, which may be combined in dialogue for an overall persuasive effect (c.f. \S\ref{subsub:conversation_persuasion}).

-While multi-modal persuasion detection tasks exist, we focus on the popular text-based persuasion dataset, Random Acts of Pizza (RAOP) \citep{althoff2014ask}, where Reddit users attempt to convince community members to give them free food.
+While multi-modal persuasion detection tasks exist, we focus on the popular text-based persuasion dataset, Random Acts of Pizza \citep[RAOP;][]{althoff2014ask}, where Reddit users attempt to convince community members to give them free food.
 This dataset was labeled by \citet{yang2019let} with a fine-grained persuasive strategy taxonomy based on \citet{cialdini2003influence} that includes \textit{Evidence, Impact, Politeness, Reciprocity, Scarcity}, and \textit{Emotion}.
 The task objective is to classify utterance-level RAOP requests according to this 6-class taxonomy.
+An example of an \textit{Evidence} sentence is ``\textit{There is a Pizza Hut and a Dominos near me}," since it provides concrete facts relevant to the request.
+An example of Scarcity is ``\textit{I haven't had a meal in two days}.''

-\subsubsection{\task{Stance}}
+\subsubsection{Stance}

 Although stance detection can be formalized in different ways, the most common task design is for models to determine whether a text's author is in favor of a target view, against the target, or neither.
 With this formulation, sociologists can understand consensus and disagreement in social groups, psychologists can measure interpersonal attachments, network scientists can build signed social graphs, political scientists can track the views of a voter base or the policies of candidates, historians can plot shifting opinions, and digital humanities researchers can quickly summarize narratives via character intentions and goals.